1. What is Purple Cake Day?

 - You know that your support is enabling children to get the

 education they need to create a better future for themselves, their

 If you, or someone you know, is going to the extra mile for Purple Cake

-8. What can me and my friends and family do to be part of Purple Cake Day?
+10. What can I, my friends and my family do to be part of Purple Cake Day?